Ada-Developers-Academy/core-unit-1/iterating-over-data/iterating-over-lists.md

 print("That sure was a meal!")
 ```

-Loops will often live in functions.
-We can use a `for` loop on a list that was passed into a function, too!
+When we use a `for` loop in a function, we can iterate over any lists passed in as a parameter, too!

+Note that this isn't a special case.
+It follows from one of the properties of `for` loops we learned about earlier.
+The `my_list` value used in the `for` loop can be any variable, including a function parameter, that refers to a list.

 ```python
 def consider_options(options):